-- holding in safekeeping assets such as stocks, bonds, currencies and commodities, domestic and foreign - arranging settlement of any purchases and sales and deliveries in/out of such assets, and interacting with counterparties on any trade and/or settlement failures - collecting information on and income from such assets (dividends in the case of stocks and coupons in the case of bonds) and administering related tax withholding documents and foreign tax reclamation - administering voluntary and involuntary corporate actions on securities held such as stock dividends, stock splits, business combinations (mergers), tender offers, bond calls, etc. - providing information on the securities and their issuers such as annual general meetings and related proxies - maintaining currency/cash bank accounts, effect deposits and withdrawals and managing other cash transactions - performing foreign exchange transactions - providing other services including fund accounting, administration, legal, compliance and tax support services.
+- collecting information on and income from such assets (dividends in the case of stocks and coupons in the case of bonds) and administering related tax withholding documents and foreign tax reclamation - administering voluntary and involuntary corporate actions on securities held such as stock dividends, stock splits, business combinations (mergers), tender offers, bond calls, etc. - providing information on the securities and their issuers such as annual general meetings and related proxies - maintaining currency/cash bank accounts, effect deposits and withdrawals and managing other cash transactions - performing foreign exchange transactions - providing other services including fund accounting, administration, legal, compliance and tax support services.